Protein Overnight Oats (Single Serve & Batch Prep!)

 Instructions

-- Cover and shake until the ingredients are very well mixed.
+- Add the oats, chia seeds, yogurt, and vanilla extract.
+Cover and shake until the ingredients are very well mixed.
+Taste a tiny bit and add maple syrup if necessary.
 Let settle for 2-3 minutes, then shake again until you see no clumping.

 - Store in the fridge overnight or at least 4 hours.